 All Program Learning Outcomes (PLOs) are mapped to courses.
+Program learning outcomes remain unchanged since the last review period.
 The program-level outcomes are analyzed based on the performance of students in NOCTI's national test as well as the performance of students in program courses, which is measured by course assessment.
-Program-level outcomes are fully aligned with the courses and NOCTI outcomes.
+Two of the program-level outcomes are aligned with two of the NOCTI outcomes.
 See Appendix A and section B below.